Potential stock winners and losers from Tuesday's U.S. election

 INFRASTRUCTURE: A Democratic sweep “would likely mean a large scale infrastructure bill that should be placed at the forefront of restarting the U.S. economy,” Deutsche Bank International Private Bank said in a recent report.

-JP Morgan lists Vulcan Materials VMC.N, Jacobs Engineering Group J.N and Caterpillar CAT.N among the infrastructure stocks in its "Biden basket."
+JP Morgan lists Vulcan Materials, Jacobs Engineering Group and Caterpillar among the infrastructure stocks in its “Biden basket.”

-ETFs to watch: iShares US Infrastructure ETF IFRA.N, SPDR S&P Kensho Intelligent Structures ETF SIMS.N, Global X US Infrastructure Development ETF PAVE.N
+ETFs to watch: iShares US Infrastructure ETF, SPDR S&P Kensho Intelligent Structures ETF, Global X US Infrastructure Development ETF

 FISCAL BUMP: Analysts view a Democratic sweep as the surest path to a massive coronavirus relief package to help stimulate the economy.
 Such a package could especially benefit small-cap shares and finally fuel a long-awaited rotation into value stocks.

-ETFs to watch: iShares Core S&P Small-Cap ETF IJR.P, iShares Russell 1000 Value ETF IWD.P
+ETFs to watch: iShares Core S&P Small-Cap ETF, iShares Russell 1000 Value ETF

 TARIFF TENSIONS: A Biden administration is expected to ratchet down tensions in the U.S.-China tariff war.